 If your family members often pick on one another at the holiday table, taking the fun out of meals, consider eating family brunches or dinners in restaurants.
 "Being in public discourages loud voices and bad behavior," says Muller.

-Abandoning old customs can be a good strategy if you're lonely or grieving, suggests Cathy Frank, MD, medical director of the Henry Ford Behavioral Health Outpatient Center.
+Abandoning old customs can be a good strategy if you're lonely or grieving, Cathy Frank, MD, medical director of the Henry Ford Behavioral Health Outpatient Center, tells Health.
 Experiment with a different culture's customs, or invite isolated colleagues over and start some new traditions.

 Be a picky volunteer

-Ask individually instead of emailing groups of colleagues, relatives, or friends, says Noah Goldstein, PhD, an assistant professor of human resources and organizational behavior at the UCLA Anderson School of Management.
+Ask individually instead of emailing groups of colleagues, relatives, or friends, Noah Goldstein, PhD, an assistant professor of human resources and organizational behavior at the UCLA Anderson School of Management, tells Health.
 In mass requests, recipients assume they don’t need to volunteer to help because someone else will do it.

 Constant cell phone buzzes and email alerts keep us in a perpetual fight-or-flight mode due to bursts of adrenaline.
 Not only is this exhausting, but it contributes to mounting stress levels, especially in women.
 What better time to turn your gadgets off than during a holiday get-together?
 Enjoy spending time with your family and friends without worry.